 What we do know now that we didn’t used to, is that brains change.
 An injury does not necessarily have to be permanent if you can get the right nutrition, movement, therapies, and support.

-This ongoing list of resources is my humble attempt to serve you if you are going through recovery.
-I would do so much more if I could.
+This website is my attempt to serve you if you are going through recovery.
 Everyone going through recovery from brain injury needs a community of people who understand.

 - I did not know this pain would rise today, December 20, 2017, Elizabeth Pinborough

 - You look great!
 How to support someone with a mild traumatic brain injury, October 6, 2017, Elizabeth Pinborough

 - In the News: Concussion Edition, July 26, 2017, Elizabeth Pinborough